 The decisive victory over the powers of evil against us has ALREADY BEEN WON BY GOD IN JESUS CHRIST!

-Look with me at
+Look with me at 1 Corinthians 15:55-57

 “Death is swallowed up in victory.
 O death, where is your victory?
 O death, where is your sting?
 The sting of death is sin, and the power of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ.”